SceneGate/Yarhl/README.md

 - [Yarhl](https://www.nuget.org/packages/Yarhl)
 - [Yarhl.Media](https://www.nuget.org/packages/Yarhl.Media)

-The libraries target .NET Standard 2.0 and .NET Framework 4.6.1.
+The libraries target .NET Standard 2.0.
 The tests (so the library) runs with the supported runtimes:

 - .NET 5.0
 - .NET Core 3.1
 - .NET Framework 4.8 or Mono (latest on CI)
-- .NET Framework 4.6.1 or Mono (latest on CI)

 Preview releases can be found in this
 [Azure DevOps package repository](https://dev.azure.com/SceneGate/Yarhl/_packaging).